RoRI_21st_Century_PhDs.pdf (1016.12 kB)

-reportposted on 29.09.2019 by RoRI Institute, Sally Hancock, Paul Wakeling, Jennifer Chubb
+reportposted on 2022-04-18, 09:35 authored by Research on Research Institute (RoRI)Research on Research Institute (RoRI), Sally Hancock, Paul Wakeling, Jennifer Chubb

 The PhD occupies a totemic position in R&D policy - and economic policy as well.
 But the PhD’s prominence is not consistently matched by the quality of evidence and data about PhD students and graduates.
 In the UK, as one example, the doctoral data landscape is a gap-filled mess.
 And even in countries where good survey data exists, analyses have tended to be inward-looking, missing the opportunity for learning through comparison.